srwiley/listsv/README.md

 ```
 assert allscores.len == 7
 ```
-Ergo, we have filled the allscores list with every score in the order it was presented.
-But what if we want to only capture the highest 5 scores?
+The aboce fills the allscores list with each birdScore in order.
+But what if we want to capture only the highest 5 scores?

 This makes an empty doubly linked list and then collects the highest 5 scores into the list:
 ```